When used properly, you – and not just the DMV – can also use a DME to:

-- 4. Does the DMV have the authority to suspend a license because of health?
+- 4. Does the DMV have the authority to suspend my license because of my health?

-- 5. Can a driver challenge a license suspension because of a medical condition?
+- 5. Can I challenge a license suspension because of a medical condition?

 1. What is a Driver Medical Evaluation?

-- evaluate a driver's medical and physical health, and
+- evaluate your medical and physical health, and

-- do so, in relation to that person's safe driving ability.1
+- do so, in relation to your safe driving ability.1

-In using the DME, the DMV can suspend a person's driving privileges if:
+In using the DME, the DMV can suspend your driving privileges if:

-- the Department finds that the person suffers from a mental/physical condition, and
+- the Department finds that you suffer from a mental/physical condition, and

 - that condition poses a risk to the safety of other drivers.2

 The evaluation itself is a five-page document.
-The first page requires the driver to complete a brief health history.
-The remainder of the form requires the driver's physician to provide information on:
+The first page requires you to complete a brief health history.
+The remainder of the form requires your physician to provide information on:

 - treatment, and